Electricity sector in Armenia: Supplier tariffs

 In the reports published by Electricity Networks of Armenia can be seen, that Yerevan Thermal Power Plant, which is modernized with a funding from Japan and European technologies, is much more energy-efficient than old Thermal Power Plant in Hrazdan and sells electricity to the grid at twice as lower price (15.5 AMD vs. 25 / 31 AMD) is not utilized to its full capacity.
 Rather, more electricity is acquired from less efficient TPPs in Hrazdan, owned by Gazprom and Tashir Group, and selling electricity at higher prices, which leads to overall higher prices and increased consumer prices.
 Here shall be noted that Electricity Networks of Armenia are also owned by Tashir Group.

 Supplier tariffs are more favorable for producers of electricity from renewable sources.
-At the beginning of 2019 rates (excluding VAT) are:
+At the beginning of 2019, rates (excluding VAT) were: